yonkman/data-projects/README.md

 ## tableau
 ### GHG Dashboards
-A tool for visualizing historic and recent (1990-2014) greenhouse gas emissions by country using various metrics.
+A tool for visualizing historic and recent (1990-2014) greenhouse gas emissions by country in terms of various metrics.